Jayant-Aneja/Sorting-Algorithms-Visualizer/README.md

 This mode will run the selected algorithm with predefined constant speed.

 # Menu
-To start the sorting press s
+* To start the sorting press s

-To pause the soritng press p
+* To pause the soritng press p

-To randamize the inputs press r
+* To randamize the inputs press r

-To change\select the algorithm press c
+* To change\select the algorithm press c

 To set interactive mode press i

 To set outstanding mode press o

-To set new random color pressz which also randomize the inputs Press <ESC> key to terminate the application
+To set new random color press z which also randomize the inputs

+Press <ESC> key to terminate the application

 # Algorithms